flespi-software/flespi-parameters-grafana-datasource/README.md

 ## Installation

-As soon as _flespi-parameters-datasource_ plugin is not signed, in order to be able to install and run the plugin, you should sprcify plugin's id in [allow_loading_unsigned_plugins](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#allow_loading_unsigned_plugins) Grafana configuration variable:
+As soon as _flespi-parameters-datasource_ plugin is not signed, in order to be able to install and run the plugin, you should specify plugin's id in [allow_loading_unsigned_plugins](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#allow_loading_unsigned_plugins) Grafana configuration variable:

 ```
 allow_loading_unsigned_plugins = flespi-parameters-datasource